drone/tutorials/CONTRIBUTING.md

 # Bounties

 Sponsored tutorials are [labeled](https://github.com/drone/tutorials/issues?q=is%3Aissue+is%3Aopen+label%3Asponsored) in the issue tracker.
 We are able to offer $200 Amazon Giftcards for contributing a sponsored tutorial.
+If an issue is not sponsored there is no reward.
 Payments are released within one week of the pull request being merged.
 All payouts are at editorial discretion.

 # Promotion